Towards a molecular understanding of mosquito host detection

 Identifying the mosquito receptors for human odor

-The goal of this project is to identify olfactory receptors that enable the dengue fever mosquito, Aedes aegypti, to be attracted to humans.
+The goal of this project is to identify olfactory receptors that enable the zika and dengue fever mosquito, Aedes aegypti, to be attracted to humans.
 The proposed research promises to (1) provide insight into the genetic basis of mosquito attraction to humans and (2) provide specific information useful for preventing the spread of human disease by mosquitoes.
 Our hypothesis is that the ionotropic receptor (IR) pathway that is retained in orco mutants is essential for mosquito attraction to humans.
 By combining loss-of-function behavioral studies with an IR expression map, we will identify IRs that are candidate human odor receptors.
 These candidate odor-selective IRs and their cognate IRCOs will be screened using human odor components.
 Identifying behaviorally relevant mosquito receptors and the human odors that activate them will provide molecular insights that can be used to make mosquito behavior less harmful.

 Genetic analysis of mosquito nectar-seeking